corda/token-sdk/design/design.md

 The diagram depicts two forms of fiat currency:

 * *Central bank reserves* are a liability of central banks.
-In the past, central bank reserves were backed by physical assets and redeemable on demand but these days this usually not the case; the central bank will mostly hold government bonds, repos and other types of debt on their debt on the asset side of their balance sheet.
+In the past, central bank reserves were backed by physical assets and redeemable on demand but these days this usually is not the case; the central bank will mostly hold government bonds, repos and other types of debt on their debt on the asset side of their balance sheet.
 * A *commercial bank deposit*, or "cash" as it is known to most people, is a **liability of your bank to deliver a liability of the central bank**.

 In summary: fiat currency, in whatever form, is just an accounting entry.
 This is despite the fact that cash *feels* like an "ownable" thing.
 Indeed, in Corda to date, cash is modelled as an ownable thing (`OwnableState` / `FungibleAsset`).
 However, really, it is an agreement between an obligor (the bank), and a beneficiary (the holder of the cash).